The Pump, which raises Water or a Liquid, from the Lower Level to a Higher Level by the Action of the Centrifugal Force, is known as Centrifugal Pump.

-The Suction Pipe of Centrifugal Pump plays an important role in the successful and smooth working of the Pump.
+The Suction Pipe of the Centrifugal Pump plays an important role in the successful and smooth working of the Pump.

-A poorly designed Suction Pipe causes insufficient Net Positive Suction Head (NPSH) and also Vibration, Noise, Water Hammer, Excessive Wear etc.
+A poorly designed Suction Pipe causes insufficient Net Positive Suction Head (NPSH) and also Vibration, Noise, Water Hammer, Excessive Wear, etc.

 Since the Pressure at the Inlet of the Pump is Suction, which is also known as negative and its value is limited to avoid Cavitations, it is, therefore, essential that the losses in the Suction Pipe should be as small as possible.

-For this purpose, bends in the Suction pipe are avoided and its diameter is often kept larger.
+For this purpose, bends in the suction pipe are avoided and its diameter is often kept larger.

-Double Suction Pump is those in which, the Suction Pipe is branched into two parts and the liquid is allowed to enter the Impeller from both sides.
+A double Suction Pump is those in which, the Suction Pipe is branched into two parts and the liquid is allowed to enter the Impeller from both sides.